 I have recorded for Stephen Sondheim and played with Esperanza Spalding, Meghan Trainor, dozens of Broadway vocalists, and countless other artists.
 Through my experiences I have mastered dozens of woodwinds and musical genres.

-I am a professional multi-woodwind instrumentalist living in New York.
-I play just about every woodwind except for bassoon (and if you need bassoon I can subcontract for you!), including woodwinds from around the world.
-I've been in and around New York and learned the vocabulary of jazz, classical, rock, pop, Latin and other genres.
+Hi there!
+I'm a New York-based professional multi-woodwind instrumentalist.
+I play just about every woodwind, including woodwinds from around the world, and I'm excited to play on your next track!
+I've been in and around New York and become well-versed the vocabulary of jazz, classical, rock, pop, Latin, theatre, and other genres.
 I am equally comfortable being an orchestral woodwind section as I am playing a screaming rock sax solo.

 I'm also able to help create parts if you don't already have one (riffing over a tune, woodwind choir arrangements, writing out a whole sax soli, creating background parts, etc.).
 Check out my multitrack videos on YouTube (http://youtube.com/joshplotner/) for some samples of what I've written based off of existing songs.